-Justin Theroux Was Not “Devastated” By Jennifer Aniston InStyle Interview, Despite Tabloid Report
+Justin Theroux Was Not ‘Devastated’ By Jennifer Aniston ‘InStyle’ Interview, Despite Tabloid Report

 “Well, that avatar is not me,” he said.
 “So, in that sense, I don’t lose any sleep over it.
 I’ve stopped caring about what other people think of me.
 It’s also minimized over the years.”
 Theroux maintained that his main focus is on his work.

 E!
 Online reports that Theroux is living life on his own terms in New York.
-A source told the outlet that hated life in LA with Aniston with its “bodyguards” and “security gates.”
+A source told the outlet that he hated life in L.A. with Aniston with its “bodyguards” and “security gates.”

 “He’s very happy with where he is,” the source added.

-In the InStyle interview, Jennifer also speaks about the scandalous headlines that followed her relationship and breakup.
+In the InStyle interview, Jennifer also spoke about the scandalous headlines that followed her relationship and breakup.
 She also seems to have disengaged from the media’s portrayal of her life and said that she has her mind centered on work and other things.